THE BEST MOVIES OF 2019 (so far)

 Listen to Art explain why the movie is actually a love letter from a father to his son in the Let Me Explain Sundance 2019 recap: here

 A married couple with an adopted son have their picture perfect lives shaken up after an alarming accusation from one of their son’s teachers.
 From director Julius Onah, Luce is a smart, twisty social thriller that keeps its audience guessing until the very end.
-The dynamic cast is lead by Naomi Watts, Octavia Spencer, Tim Roth and Kelvin Harrison Jr. Neon Film is releasing Luce on August 2nd.
+The dynamic cast is lead by Naomi Watts, Octavia Spencer, Tim Roth and Kelvin Harrison Jr. Neon Film released Luce at the beginning of August where it debuted strongly in limited release.

 AtZ Scores: Art - 10; Alina - 9; Zach - 8; Chase - 6; Fernando - 7

 A visceral, raw revenge thriller set in 19th century Tasmania, The Nightingale is filmmaker Jennifer Kent’s highly anticipated follow-up to The Babadook.
 Centered on a horrific act of violence, this film is not for the squeamish, as several audiences members couldn’t make it through its Sundance screenings.
-IFC Films picked up The Nightingale and will release it on August 2nd, 2019.
+IFC Films released The Nightingale in August.

 Listen to Art talk about what happened in his audience during THAT scene in the Let Me Explain Sundance 2019 recap: here